Rlohaustralia/auto-bg-remover/README.md

 4️⃣ **Automatic Docker Shutdown on Timeout Errors** </br>
+   🚩 Using configuration files to minimize downtime and ensure availability
 - **Problem:** When a 504 Gateway Timeout error occurred, it led to subsequent 502 Bad Gateway errors.</br>
 - **Solution:** Initially, I had to manually restart Docker whenever a 502 error occurred, which was highly inefficient.
 To address this, I explored environment file configurations and modified the docker-compose.yml file to include restart: unless-stopped.
 This change ensured that the application restarts automatically if it encounters errors.
 As a result, the 502 error pages were eliminated, and refreshing the page now works seamlessly. </br>
 - **What I learned:** I learned the importance of configuring files because if a container stops due to an error or failure, it will automatically restart, minimizing downtime and ensuring the application remains available.</br></br>